 It varies a lot from place to place, but the average price of water in the U.S. in 2009 was just $2 per 1000 gallons.
 The average has undoubtedly risen a lot since then and is probably higher where you live, but the fact remains that most people who can afford a pool can easily afford the cost of filling it with municipal water.

 Having said all that, there are some advantages to having your pool water hauled in.
 The most obvious one is convenience.
-You don’t have to babysit a garden hose for hours until the pool is topped off, and you get to use your new pool sooner.
-Your pool builder may even be able to arrange everything for you, making it a completely “hands off” task.
+With swimming pool water delivery, you don’t have to babysit a garden hose for hours until the pool is topped off, and you get to use your new pool sooner – possibly even right away.
+Your pool builder may even be able to arrange to have chlorinated water delivered for you, making it a completely “hands off” task.

 More importantly, if you’re on well water, filling from your household supply may not even be an option.
 You could run out of water before the pool gets filled, or leave your family without water for days.

-Finally, paying to have your water delivered makes more sense in some areas than others.
-It’s doubtful that it would ever be cheaper than filling from your water supply.
+Finally, hiring a pool filling service makes more sense in some areas than others.
+It’s doubtful that it would ever be cheaper than filling up with city water.
 However, if you live somewhere where the cost of water is very high, then the additional cost to have a truck bring it in might seem minor.
-Especially since it likely buys you at least one extra day enjoying your new swimming pool.
+Especially since it likely buys you at least one extra day of enjoying your new swimming pool.